-I have investments in a number of investment classes.
+I have investments in several investment classes.
 I own company shares, shares in startups, shares in managed funds, shares in index funds.
-I have money invested in peer-to-peer lending, money in kiwisaver, and money in my house which does or does not count as an investment depending on who you talk to.
+I have money invested in peer-to-peer lending, money in KiwiSaver, and money in my house which does or does not count as an investment depending on who you talk to.

 But is my portfolio diversified?
-At this stage, I would say no. As I have a vast majority of my investments in my house, and in peer-to-peer lending.
+At this stage, I would say no as I have a vast majority of my investments in my house, and in peer-to-peer lending.
 I need to put a larger proportion of my money into other investment classes than these two.
 The reason I have been doing this as I don’t like the interest earned on my mortgage.
 I see it as compound interest working against me.
-The reason I have put so much money into peer-to-peer lending is that the returns are quite good in the current low-interest environment.
-Although I have started to see what returns are being made in the world of index funds, so I might be changing my tune in the next few months.
+I have put so much money into peer-to-peer lending because the returns are quite good in the current low-interest environment.
+Although I have started to see what returns are being made in the world of index funds, I might change my tune in the next few months.

 Why not be a Trader?

 By not being a trader, you’re saying you will make an investment that you are willing to hold for a long time.
-This is because when trading stocks or investments, there is generally some sort of service fee associated with the trade.
+When trading stocks or investments, there is generally some service fee associated with the trade.
 These fees eat into your investment.
 And when you are investing small amounts like me, the fees are a large proportion of what you are investing.

 If you look at ASB or ANZ securities, an online stockbroker, they charge a service fee of $30 for every trade.
 Now if you are trading, you have to pay this each time.
 When you trade $1000 worth of stock, that a 3% loss before the stock every does anything.
-There are cheaper options if you want to buy shares, like Sharesies, but there are still some fees associated.
+There are cheaper options if you want to buy shares, like Sharesies, but some fees are still associated.

 Ok, so why not trade real estate?
 Do a bit of renovation and flip the house for a profit?

 Same goes for shares or index fees.
 There are normally fees associated with making trades in the share market.
 These fees can be quite large relative to what you are investing if you haven’t got large capital invested.
-And if you are trading to try to earn some money on the volatility of the short-term market, then you really need to take this into account.
-Index funds also have fees that are less obvious.
+And if you are trading to try to earn some money on the volatility of the short-term market, you really need to consider it.
+Index funds also have less obvious fees.
 They are normally hidden in what is called an exit fee.
 A percentage of the value of your index fund will be paid as a fee.
 Normally it is smaller than share trading fees and in the order of a few per cent.

 So what is an index-based fund?